Momoka Cinderella

-Momoka Cinderella (桃花・シンデレラ) is a Japanese kickboxer.
-She is the current Deep☆Kick Queen -46kg champion.
-As of November 2025, she is ranked as the 10th-best women's atomweight kickboxer in the world by Beyond Kickboxing.
+Momoka Maki (牧桃花) more known as Momoka Cinderella (桃花・シンデレラ) is a Japanese kickboxer.
+She is the former Deep☆Kick Queen -46kg champion.

+As of November 2025, she was ranked as the 10th-best women's atomweight kickboxer in the world by Beyond Kickboxing.

 Professional career

 Momoka made her professional kickboxing debut at Deep☆Kick 72 on 7 December 2024.
 She knocked out Sero in the first round.

 Momoka defeated Amiru Yamasaki by unanimous decision at Deep☆Kick Zero 19 on 9 February 2025.

 Momoka defeated Miyu Sakata by unanimous decision at Deep☆Kick Zero 21 on 29 April 2025.

 Momoka faced Momoka Mandokoro for the inaugural Deep☆Kick Queen -46kg title at Deep☆Kick 74 on 9 August 2025.
 She won the fight by unanimous decision.

+Momoka faced Minori Kikuchi at RISE 194 on 14 December 2025.
+She won the fight by unanimous decision.

+Momoka vacated her Deep☆Kick Queen -46kg title.